-As a result of the expiration of the statute of limitations for specific jurisdictions, it is reasonably possible that the related unrecognized benefits for tax positions taken regarding previously filed tax returns may change materially from those recorded as liabilities for uncertain tax positions in the Company's condensed consolidated financial statements at June 30, 2011.
-A total of \$1.0 million of previously recorded liabilities for uncertain tax positions relates to the 2007 tax year.
-The statute of limitations related to this liability is scheduled to expire on September 15, 2011.
+As a result of the expiration of the statute of limitations for specific jurisdictions, it is reasonably possible that the related unrecognized benefits for tax positions taken regarding previously filed tax returns may change materially from those recorded as liabilities for uncertain tax positions in the Company's condensed consolidated financial statements.
+At September 30, 2011, a total of \$1.0 million of previously recorded liabilities for uncertain tax positions relates to the 2007 tax year.
+The statute of limitations related to this liability, which was scheduled to expire on September 15, 2011, was extended until the conclusion of the IRS audit discussed above.

 The Company's policy is to recognize interest and penalties related to uncertain tax positions as a component of the current provision for income taxes.
-During the six months ended June 30, 2011 and 2010, the Company recognized \$0.1 million and \$0.2 million, respectively, in interest and penalties in the condensed consolidated statements of operations.
-The Company has approximately \$0.6 million and \$0.4 million accrued for the payment of interest and penalties at June 30, 2011 and December 31, 2010, respectively, which is included in both income taxes payable and liability for uncertain tax positions in the condensed consolidated balance sheets.
+During the nine months ended September 30, 2011 and 2010, the Company recognized \$0.2 million and \$0.1 million, respectively, in interest and penalties in the condensed consolidated statements of operations.
+The Company has approximately \$0.6 million and \$0.4 million accrued for the payment of interest and penalties at September 30, 2011 and December 31, 2010, respectively, which is included in both income taxes payable and liability for uncertain tax positions in the condensed consolidated balance sheets.

 In connection with the Cinch acquisition, the Company acquired certain tax assets and liabilities.
 Cinch Europe had net operating loss and capital loss carryforwards in the amounts of \$0.6 million and \$0.2 million, respectively, as of the acquisition date.
 The related tax benefits were \$0.2 million and \$0.1 million, respectively.
-The capital loss carryforward was acquired with a valuation allowance, which the Company maintained at June 30, 2011.
+The capital loss carryforward was acquired with a valuation allowance, which the Company maintained at September 30, 2011.
 During the year ended December 31, 2010, the entire \$0.6 million net operating loss was utilized.
 Additionally, Cinch Europe had a deferred tax liability in the amount of \$0.1 million for various timing differences and \$0.1 million in refundable income taxes.
-Cinch U.S. had a deferred tax asset in the amount of \$0.1 million relating to vacation accruals, \$0.1 million of net refundable income tax and a deferred tax asset related to inventory capitalization in the amount of \$0.2 million at the time of the acquisition.
-Of these amounts, \$0.1 million of net refundable income tax remains on the condensed consolidated balance sheet as of June 30, 2011.
+At the time of the acquisition, Cinch U.S. had a deferred tax asset in the amount of \$0.1 million relating to vacation accruals.
 Cinch Mexico was acquired with a refundable income tax in the amount of \$0.1 million, which was applied to current year income tax for 2010.
 The Company has received a fair market value report of property, plant and equipment, and intangibles related to Cinch Europe and Cinch Mexico which resulted in the establishment of deferred tax liabilities at the date of acquisition in the amounts of \$0.4 million and an immaterial amount, respectively.
-At June 30, 2011, a deferred tax liability of \$0.3 million remains on the condensed consolidated balance sheet.
-None of the reversals of the deferred tax asset or deferred tax liabilities at remains on the condensed consolidated statement of operations.
+At September 30, 2011, a deferred tax liability of \$0.3 million remains on the condensed consolidated balance sheet.
+None of the reversals of the deferred tax asset or deferred tax liabilities or use of NOL carryforwards acquired from the Cinch acquisition will impact the condensed consolidated statement of operations.

-The Company has made an election under IRC Section 338(h)10 to step-up the tax basis of the Cinch assets (held by the Cinch U.S., Cinch Mexico and Cinch U.K. entities) acquired to fair value.
-The elections made under Section 338(h)10 only affect U.S. income taxes (not those of the foreign countries where non-U.S. Cinch entities are incorporated).
+The Company has made an election under IRC Section 338(h)(10) to step-up the tax basis of the Cinch U.S. assets and IRC Section 338(g) to step-up the tax basis of assets for the Cinch Mexico and Cinch U.K. entities acquired to fair value.
+The elections made under Section 338(h)(10) and Section 338(g) only affect U.S. income taxes (not those of the foreign countries where non-U.S. Cinch entities are incorporated).